Upper East Side Neighborhood Review - Manhattan Moving Guide 2024

 Outside of policing efforts, the Upper East Side also benefits from several public safety initiatives, such as community watch programs, block-by-block awareness campaigns, and neighborhood associations that keep everyone aware of potential threats or dangers.

-In addition to these measures, many residential buildings have controlled access entry systems with automated locks or CCTV monitoring systems installed, which help ensure that only authorized personnel can gain entry into any given building.
+In addition to these measures, many residential buildings have controlled access entry systems with automated locks or CCTV monitoring systems installed, which help ensure that only authorized personnel can gain entry into any building.

-Above all else, though, what makes a living in this part of New York City so special is its strong sense of community – one which looks out for each other's safety while still enjoying all the advantages that come with being part of an affluent society such as education opportunities and job openings nearby.
+Above all else, though, what makes a living in this part of New York City so unique is its strong sense of community – one which looks out for each other's safety while still enjoying all the advantages that come with being part of an affluent society such as education opportunities and job openings nearby.

 This unique combination is one more reason why so many people call the Upper East Side home.